Troubleshooting AWS Errors

 For event-driven indexing:

-The SNS topic must be in the same region as your S3 bucket
+The EventBridge rule (and its IAM role) must be in the same region as your S3 bucket

 Common Issues